cse163/book/book_source/source/module-7-geospatial-data/lesson-20-dissolve-join/practice-joins.md

-# 🚧 Practice: Joins
+# <i class="far fa-edit"></i> Practice: Joins

 Suppose we were working with the following two datasets shown below.
 For each question, report the number of rows in the resulting `DataFrame` (remember, that the number of rows does not include the column header).

 ##  `movies`

 |     movie_name     |year|movie_id|directed_by|